opendp/opendp/docs/source/user/transformation-constructors.rst

     >>> binner([0., 1., 3., 15.])
     [0, 1, 2, 3]

-:func:`opendp.trans.make_index` uses each indicial input datum as an index into a category set.
+:func:`opendp.transformations.make_index` uses each indicial input datum as an index into a category set.

 .. doctest::